 Percocet is an over-the-counter painkiller that is a combination of acetaminophen and oxycodone.
 Oxycodone is an opioid, and while these are potent painkillers, they are also highly addictive.
 It is the opioid component of Percocet that makes it such an addictive substance.

 Opioids are particularly addictive because apart from blocking out the pain that people feel, they also bring about sensations of calmness, relaxation, and euphoria.
 For people who suffer from chronic pain, not only is the thought of being able to relieve themselves of it immensely desirable, but the accompanying feeling of euphoria becomes well worth taking any kind of substance, including the type that comes with excruciating withdrawal symptoms later on.

-Opioids, much like the content of Percocet, targets the brain’s rewards center.
+Opioids, much like the content of Percocet, target the brain’s rewards center.
 As such, it is an unnatural interference, which could permanently alter how that particular system works.
 This is just one of the ways where opioid misuse becomes a serious danger to people.
-At the very least, opioids cause a serious case of substance dependency which tends to escalate quite quickly, and then become difficult to treat.
+At the very least, opioids cause a serious case of substance dependency which tends to escalate quite quickly and then become difficult to treat.

 The most dangerous side effect of Percocet abuse, however, is the effect it has on the liver, known as hepatotoxicity.
-Hepatotoxicity is associated with use of medication with acetaminophen at doses that exceed 4000mg per day.
-At such dosages, acute liver failure is known to occur, and the person is left with either seeking a liver transplant, or if no matching donors are found, death.
+Hepatotoxicity is associated with the use of medication with acetaminophen at doses that exceed 4000mg per day.
+At such dosages, acute liver failure is known to occur, and the person is left with either seeking a liver transplant or if no matching donors are found, death.